 This italian wedding soup recipe freezes well and can be frozen in whole batches or individual portions and kept for months that way.
 Reheat on the stovetop or in the microwave.

 More soup recipes to try

 - 8 cups chicken stock

-- 2 cups packed, fresh spinach roughly chopped
+- 2 cups packed fresh spinach roughly chopped

-- ½ teaspoon salt
+- salt to taste

-- In a large soup pot, add chicken stock and salt and bring to a boil
+- Add chicken stock and salt and bring to a simmer.

-- Once ready to serve, turn off heat and stir in spinach
+- Once ready to serve, turn off heat and stir in spinach.